The Best Strength Training Exercises for Seniors: Improve Your Health and Mobility

 It is important to note that seniors should always consult with their doctor before starting any new exercise program, and should start with lighter weights and lower intensity exercises before gradually increasing the weight and intensity.

-Related: Top Exercise Equipment for at Home Training for Seniors
+Top Exercise Equipment Recommendations for Seniors

 What are some effective strength exercises for seniors?